 Calvert Research and Management

+Shade is a leading expert in sustainability.
+She previously worked at in a variety of position at Calvert Research and Management.
 As an ESG analyst Ms. Brown has environmental, social, and governance (ESG) expertise in the healthcare and telecommunications industries.
-In addition to ESG analysis and corporate engagement she leads Calvert’s research and development efforts on key responsible investment themes such as corporate diversity and the United Nations Sustainable Development Goals (SDGs) in partnership with academic institutions, ngos and think tanks.
+In addition to ESG analysis and corporate engagement she led Calvert’s research and development efforts on key responsible investment themes such as corporate diversity and the United Nations Sustainable Development Goals (SDGs) in partnership with academic institutions, ngos and think tanks.
 Ms. Brown’s previous work experience includes research with the Stanford Graduate School of Business and economic, conflict, and policy analysis with international ngos.
-She has conducted labor and human rights analysis with the Overseas Private Investment Corporation, and prior to joining Calvert she consulted with Center for Sustainable Economics at the United States Institute of Peace, Ms. Brown earned a B.A. in Economics and Psychology from Smith College and an M.A. in Conflict Resolution from Georgetown University.
+She has conducted labor and human rights analysis with the Overseas Private Investment Corporation, and consulted with Center for Sustainable Economics at the United States Institute of Peace, Ms. Brown earned a B.A. in Economics and Psychology from Smith College and an M.A. in Conflict Resolution from Georgetown University.